Monday, December 12, 2022

 Ontario’s impact is as vast and wide as the province itself

-By Sean Hogan, Jayson Hajdu and Mike Snee
+By Sean Hogan, Chris Meriney and Jayson Hajdu

 The enormous impact Ontario natives are having on college hockey is nothing new.
 Hockey Hall of Famers Ken Dryden (Hamilton), Rob Blake (Simcoe), Tony Esposito (Sault Ste.
 Marie), Joe Nieuwendyk (Oshawa) and Adam Oates (Weston) all starred collegiately.
 Fellow Ontarians Tony Hrkac (Thunder Bay) and George McPhee (Guelph) won the Hobey Baker Memorial Award on their way to the National Hockey League.